tmelot2/coding-challenge-t/readme.md

 	> NOTE: Also, storing credentials in a plaintext file is **not** something I would do in production code.
 Ideally I would encrypt & store this data in a secrets manager, use more appropriate priviledges or a service account, & other security best practices.

 3) Run `$ bash setup.sh`

-4) To avoid "too many connection" type errors, configure your Timescale instance using the dashboard, Services > Your Instance:
-	- Overview tab > Connect to your service
-		- Use: Connection pooler, pool = Transaction pool
-	- Operations tab > Compute > 8 CPU / 32 GiB Memory
-	- Read scaling > Add read replica
-		- Same CPU & memory, Enable connection pooler
-		- Note I'm not sure if this is needed or not, haven't experimented without it.

 ## Run